TromboneScott/Oscars/README.txt

   f.
 Check box for "Automatically rebulish when changes are made"
   g.
 Click "Publish"
   h.
 Copy the URL it generates and paste it as the only line in the file: ResponsesURL.txt

+Download 100x148 pixel pictures for Google Form for all categories
+1. Go to imdb.com
+2. Use the search window to search for the movie or actor
+3. Replace image on Google Form
+  a.
+Click the X to remove existing image
+  b.
+Click the "Add Image" icon that appears on the nominee
+  c.
+Drag and drop the thumbnail image from the IMDB search

 Update any code and files as needed
 1. git add <file> (for each <file>)